-Advocacy will be required to identify the need for the YVDR region to be treated similarly to other regions.
+Advocacy will be required to identify the need for the YVDR region to be treated as a general regional area rather than as a subset of Melbourne.

 OPPORTUNITIES

 What opportunities are there to provide more sustainable and regenerative tourism in the region?